KyleNo/SwiperBot/README.md

 # SwiperBot
-A simple music bot written in Python.
+A simple Discord music bot written in Python.

 # Installation